mecid/mecid.github.io/_posts/2023-04-11-mastering-canvas-in-swiftui.md

 ![canvas-with-a-circle](/public/canvas1.png)

-As you can see in the example above, we create a Canvas view as the root view of our ContentView.
+As you can see in the example above, we create a *Canvas* view as the root view of our *ContentView*.
 It accepts a few parameters allowing us to configure the canvas with opaque, color mode, and asynchronous rendering options.

-We should place all the drawing logic in the closure we pass to the Canvas view.
+We should place all the drawing logic in the closure we pass to the *Canvas* view.
 This closure is called a renderer.
-A renderer closure provides us with an instance of GraphicalContext that we use to draw content and the size of the canvas.
+A renderer closure provides us with an instance of *GraphicalContext* that we use to draw content and the size of the canvas.

-The instance of the GraphicsContext type is the inout parameter of the renderer closure.
+The instance of the *GraphicsContext* type is the *inout* parameter of the renderer closure.
 It means we can mutate it in place while drawing our content.

 ```swift
 struct ContentView: View {